symlex/symlex/README.md

 Bootstrapping
 -------------
-A custom kernel is used to bootstrap the application.
+A light-weight kernel is used to bootstrap the application.
 It's just about 150 lines of code, initializes the Symfony dependency injection container and then starts the app:

 ```
 <?php